BioDAS/biodas.github.io/wiki/DAS1.6.md

 (DAS) 1.6 Development and Tutorials
 ===================================

-Dazzle Example adaptor for 1.6 spec source compliant with the registry
+Dazzle Example Adaptor for 1.6 spec source compliant with the registry
 ----------------------------------------------------------------------

 Subversion develpment repository